Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 WHERE name='restaurants_ratings_model';
 ```

-Then, Simply run the above query to check on current model status and configurations.
+Then, simply run the above query to check on current model status and configurations.
 Note that _mindsdb.models_ is the table that contains all the models that we have created.
 Here is what it should look like:

 <img width="1817" alt="image" src="https://user-images.githubusercontent.com/30332629/206827762-160ffe30-55d2-4a6d-99be-b4ebce7eb4a9.png">

-After the column STATUS becomes _complete_, we are good to go have some predictions!
+As you can see the current status is **training**, implying that the model is being trained now.
+After the column STATUS becomes **complete**, we are done and make some predictions!

 #### Make Predictions